bazelbuild/bazel-website/roadmaps/starlark.md

 * Starlark optimization: flat environment, bytecode compilation
 * Delete all serialization from analysis phase, if possible
 * Make a plan for simplifying/optimizing lib.packages

+Community:

+* Publish a Glossary containing definitions for all the Bazel-specific terms